cmlykke/rime-liuma/instructions/TUTORIAL.md

 - wjgo  漯 5821,

-The approach of having each key stand for two strokes goes a long way to avoid character collisions, but it is not enough to achieve the target of 5.000.
+The approach of having each key stand for two strokes goes a long way to avoid character collisions, but it was not enough to achieve the target of 5.000.
 For both simplified and traditional characters,\
 there are too many that start with the following shapes/elements:

 虫 木 ⺮ ⻊目 扌.